imrannasrullah/quantum-machine-learning/README.md

 Then, a water dimer is selected for proof of concept for modeling interaction energies, where we use relative coordinates to optimize the interaction between these 2 molecules, which can be used to model protein-ligand interactions [currently in progress].

-Finally, these relative coordinates are used to train a classical neural network on the wavefunction of interaction chemical systems.
+Finally, these relative coordinates are used to train a classical neural network on the wavefunction of interaction chemical systems (this code is adapted from a similar Pennylane achieving a similar purpose, but it's outdated and uses full euclidean coordinates).
 This neural network should then be able to plot out a potential energy surface of interaction systems [currently in progress].